HerveAbdi/R4SPISE2018/README.md

 2. Partial Triadic Correspondence Analysis (PTCA): package `PTCA4CATA`
 3. Multiple Correspondence Analysis (MCA): package `ExPosition`

-### Where to dowlnload the packages
+### Where to download the packages

     * `ExPosition` can be downloaded from `CRAN`
-    * `DistatisR` and `PYCA4CATA` should be downloaded from `HerveAbdi/Github'
+    * `DistatisR` and `PTCA4CATA` should be downloaded from `HerveAbdi/Github'

 ## Current Vignettes

 ### beersCATA

-Correspondence Analysis for CATA:
+*Correspondence Analysis for CATA:*
 Novices and experts evaluated 9 beers.

 ### cheeseMCA

-Multiple Correspondence Analysis:
+*Multiple Correspondence Analysis:*
 Analyzing a survey about cheese

 ### fermentationIn2NationsMCA

-MCA with supplementary observations:
+*MCA with supplementary observations:*

-Analysis of a survey about fermentation answered by 373 participants (220 Frecn and 183 Vietnamese).
-In addition 30 participants from the SPISE2018 advanced workshop answred the quetionnaire and are considered as supplemetary observations.
+Analysis of a survey about fermentation answered by 373 participants (220 French and 183 Vietnamese).
+In addition, 30 participants from the SPISE2018 advanced workshop answered the questionnaire and are considered as supplementary observations.

 ### multiculturalSortingSpices

-DISTATIS:
+*DISTATIS: *

-Analyzing a sorting task with different groups of assessors
+Analyzing a sorting task with different groups of assessors.

 ### sortingNoodlesInAsia

-DISTATIS:
+*DISTATIS (with vocabulary and barycentric projections):*
 Analyzing a sorting task of pictures of Ramen Noodles with verbal description of the groups made by  the participants.